sury666/Pclub_Secy_Task2/README.md

 ## My appproach
 So, firstly, I searched google on how to predict some things based on same other factors using ML.
 I learned about supervised ML and regression models.
 After plotting the data, it turned out to be linearly related, so I used linear regression to build my ML model.
 I analysed my data and found that it was already clean(didn't contain any null values).
 In the starting I didn't know that linear regression can be used only on numeric values, so I got unexpected errors.
 After thorough reading on the internet, I got to know about feature encoding, so I used it.
-To improve accuracy, I removed outliers and (scaled the data in the starting which decreased the aaccuracy so scraped it).
+To improve accuracy, I removed outliers and (scaled the data in the starting which decreased the accuracy so scraped it).

 ## Steps to run my code and to test my model against a test dataset
 My github repo contains this README file, the dataset I used and the only jupyter notebook containing all the code.